mcyph/global_subnational_covid_data/README.md

 [European Commission Joint Research Centre](https://data.humdata.org/dataset/europe-covid-19-subnational-cases).

 GeoJSON data is also provided to allow for displaying this data.
-For information on the licensing of each file, see also https://github.com/mcyph/covid_19_au_grab/tree/master/geojson_data/data.
+For information on the licensing of each GeoJSON file, see also https://github.com/mcyph/covid_19_au_grab/tree/master/geojson_data/data.

-Preliminary and has not been checked so will contain errors!
+Data is preliminary and has not been checked so will contain errors!
 I have started to validate sources against place names in the GeoJSON files, but it's a manual process which is very time-consuming.